 From Mine to Blast Furnace – Optimizing the Steelmaking Process with Bulk Material Simulation

-This webinar was presented live on Tuesday 19th February, 2019.
+This webinar will be presented on Tuesday 12th November, 2019.

 One of the main challenges faced by the steelmaking industry is to improve energy efficiency while maintaining steel quality.